 Governance and voting

-Every ORCA token you hold gives you a voice in the platform's future.
+1 token, 1 vote.
 Want to see new features added?
 Think the fee structure should change?
 Believe the platform should expand to new markets?
 Your tokens let you vote on these decisions.

 Yield Farming and Aquafarms